City and South London Railway: Reconstruction, connections and extension, 1919–1926

 The Euston to Moorgate section reopened on 20 April 1924, along with the new tunnels linking Euston to Camden Town.
 The rest of the line to Clapham Common reopened on 1 December 1924.
 At the same time as the tunnels were being enlarged, the stations were modernised, with longer platforms, a new tiling scheme on platform and passageway walls and new frontages to the surface buildings.
 Some stations also received escalators to replace the original lifts.

-While the reconstruction works were underway, the C&SLR submitted a bill in 1922 that contained proposals to extend the line south from Clapham Common through Balham and Tooting to Morden in tunnel.
-From Morden, the line was to continue on the surface to Sutton sharing part of the route of an unbuilt railway planned from Wimbledon to Sutton (see Wimbledon and Sutton Railway for full details).
+While the reconstruction works were underway, the C&SLR submitted a Bill in 1922 that contained proposals to extend the line south from Clapham Common through Balham and Tooting to Morden in tunnel.
+From Morden, the line was to continue on the surface to Sutton sharing part of the route of an unbuilt railway planned from Wimbledon to Sutton.
+(See Wimbledon and Sutton Railway for full details.)

-The bill was enacted as the City and South London Railway Act, 1923 on 2 August 1923.
+The Bill was enacted as the City and South London Railway Act 1923 (13 & 14 Geo.
+5. c. ci) on 2 August 1923.
 Parallel negotiations with the Southern Railway over the proposals curtailed the extension at Morden, where a large new depot was constructed.
 The Morden extension opened on 13 September 1926, with stations designed by Charles Holden at: